samwilson/basildon/docs/content/templates.md

    and the URLs can be of the feed or the website for which to attempt autodiscovery.
    An array is returned, each element of which is a Simplepie [Item](https://github.com/simplepie/simplepie/blob/1.8.0/src/Item.php).
    For example: `{{get_json('https://samwilson.id.au/news.rss')}}`
-10. `cancel(reason)` — Stop all template rendering and display an error.
+10. `cancel(reason)` — Stop all template rendering and display the reason for cancelling.

 ## Filters and escapers